telemarkguru/hamp/README.md

 ```

 But as this code may be cumbersome to read and write, function decorators are
 provided that converts plain Python code to the format just described.
+So that
-So the previous multiplexer example can also be expressed as:
+the last 5 lines of the previous multiplexer example can be expressed as:

 ```Python
 @m.code